KaiyangZhou/pytorch-vsumm-reinforce/README.md

   <img src="imgs/pipeline.jpg" alt="train" width="80%">
 </div>

-The main requirements are [pytorch](http://pytorch.org/) (v0.3.1) and `python 2.7`.
+The main requirements are [pytorch](http://pytorch.org/) (v0.3.1, will upgrade to v0.4.0 soon) and `python 2.7`.
 Some dependencies that may not be installed in your machine are [tabulate](https://pypi.org/project/tabulate/) and [h5py](https://github.com/h5py/h5py).
 Please install other missing dependencies.

 ## Get started
 1. Download preprocessed datasets